Bud Light boycott: Mulvaney sponsorship

 On April 1, 2023, Mulvaney uploaded a video to her Instagram in which she was dressed as Audrey Hepburn's character in Breakfast at Tiffany's.
 In the video, Mulvaney states: "So, I kept hearing about this thing called March Madness, and I thought we were all just having a hectic month!
 But it turns out it has something to do with sports.
 And I'm not sure exactly which sport, but either way it's a cause to celebrate."
-She then added that Bud Light was giving fans a chance to win US$15,000.
+She then displayed a commemorative can sent by the company, featuring her face and the text "Cheers to 365 Days of Being a Woman."
+She added that Bud Light was giving fans a chance to win US$15,000.